 - Counter Thought: “If she wanted compliments, she should’ve behaved better.”

-- Thought: “Maybe you were dealt these cards so you could help others.”
+- Thought: “Maybe you were dealt these cards to help others.”

 - Conclusion: “F*ck yeah. –WE WRITE AT DAWN!”

-When we’re sick, most of us need our mamas.
-But, what if you don’t have one?
+We need our moms when we’re sick.
+What if you don’t have one?
 What if the actions of the one you had actually made you sick.
 I’ve learned with 100% certainty Cadillac is not fixable.
-She has zero capacity to acknowledge how malignantly psychologically ill she is. –But, you know what is fixable? –Me.
+You know what is fixable? –Me.
 I’m a survivor.
 And I’m a healer.
-And if this personally raw, vulnerable, and stomach churning journal entry helps one person, it’s worth all the tossing, turning, twitching, and wriggling I felt for days before clicking Publish.
+If this raw and stomach churning journal entry helps one person, it’s worth all the twitching, and wriggling I felt before clicking Publish.

-In closing, I’d like to submit a virtual note to Cadillac, the woman I once called Mama. –And if you’ve suffered trauma, I invite you to copy, paste, and forward the hell out of it.
+In closing, I’d like to submit a note to the woman I once called Mama.

-Dear Cadillac- I’m not the shy, MALLEABLE little girl I once was.
-You destroyed me over and over, but i clawed my way out and built myself and my children into Happy and WHole Human Beings. -Human beings you will never have the honor of knowing.Love- Your Resilient, Kind, Compassionate, Generous, Intelligent, Flourishing, Take-No-Sh*t Daughter
+Cadillac, I’m not the shy, MALLEABLE little girl I once was.
+You destroyed me over and over. i’ve clawed my way out and built myself and my children into Happy and WHole Human Beings.
+Human beings you will never have the honor of knowing.Love- Your Resilient, Kind, Compassionate, Generous, Intelligent, Flourishing, Take-No-Sh*t Daughter

 The End. –And, The Beginning.